-- Best Practice: Concern regarding the long-term health effects of concussion, including chronic traumatic encephalopathy, has led to an increasing interest in using neurophysiologic parameters to identify and monitor concussions.
-Use of older techniques, such as EEG and evoked potentials, as well as newer techniques, such as multilimb reaction time testing and visual performance indices can improve detection and monitoring of concussions. - Current Practice: Despite the development of newer techniques for identifying and monitoring of concussion, most newer techniques are not in widespread.
-Conversely, some poorly validated techniques are inappropriately applied. - Resulting Gap: Neurophysiologists often lack adequate knowledge about newer, advanced screening and monitoring techniques for concussion and mild traumatic brain injury - Educational need: Didactic sessions that review newer techniques for concussion and traumatic brain injury screening
+- Best Practice: Concern regarding the long-term health effects of concussion, including chronic traumatic encephalopathy, has led to an increasing use of neurophysiologic techniques to identify and monitor concussions.
+Use of older techniques, such as EEG and evoked potentials, as well as newer techniques, such as multi-limb reaction time testing and visual performance indices can improve detection and monitoring of concussions. - Current Practice: Despite the development of newer techniques for identifying and monitoring of concussion, most newer techniques are not widespread.
+Conversely, some poorly validated techniques are inappropriately applied.

+- Resulting Gap: Neurophysiologists often lack adequate knowledge about newer, advanced screening and monitoring techniques for concussion and mild traumatic brain injury - Educational need: Didactic sessions that review newer techniques for concussion and traumatic brain injury screening

-11. Neurophysiology of Brain and Peripheral Nervous System Stimulation
+10. Neurophysiology of Brain and Peripheral Nervous System Stimulation

-- a) Deep Brain Stimulation
+- a) Deep brain stimulation

-- b) Responsive Neurostimulation
+- b) Responsive neurostimulation

-- c) Transcranial Magnetic Brain Stimulation (TMS)
+- c) Transcranial magnetic brain stimulation (TMS)